mautic/developer-documentation-new/docs/components/cache.rst

 Clearing the cache
 ------------------

-When the ``cache:clear`` command is run, Mautic's cache is cleared.
-The cache can be cleared by running:
+The ``cache:clear`` command clears Mautic's cache.
+Use this command:

 .. code-block:: bash
     bin/console mautic:cache:clear